cheahengsoon/learn-azure/modules/module-2/README.md

   store.DefineTable<TimelineItem>();
   ```

-Run the mobile app, and you can see we have now have a more-complete Yammer clone with data storage backed by a .NET backend.
-In the next module, we will explore how to authenticate users with Azure Active Directory.
+Run the mobile app, and you will see that we now have a flyout that contains pages for our employee timeline, directory, as well as a profile page.
+In the next module, we will [explore how to authenticate users with Azure Active Directory](/modules/module-3/).